mvandermolen001/practicum_09/README.txt

 # Description
 This repository contains the files for a tool that predicts penguin sex based on several physical characteristics.
+It also contrains r files, these files detail the steps taken to produce the tool.

 # Installation